tessel/t1-docs/README.md

 Technical Machine is open source, [hardware](//github.com/tessel/hardware) and [software](//github.com/tessel/firmware).
 We welcome your pull requests, and  we encourage you to design your own modules and products based on our designs.
 Check out the [contribution guide](//github.com/tessel/contribution-guide) for more details.

+Once you've made something (building block or whole system; both are useful), please share it with the community on the [Projects Page](//projects.tessel.io)!

-We look forward to seeing what you make!
+We look forward to seeing what you make.

 Sincerely,<br/>
 the Technical Machine Team<br/>